 If you want to change people’s lives, Milligan University’s electrical and mechanical engineering majors will help you do just that.
 Whether designing modern technological devices and systems or meeting the basic needs of the under-served and developing world, a Milligan engineering grad will have the unique preparation of sound engineering theory and application, grounded in a respected liberal arts curriculum, all taught from a Christian worldview.
-And we’ve got the support and backing of major industry players who cannot wait to hire Milligan’s mechanical and electrical engineering grads.
+And we’ve got the support and backing of major industry players who cannot wait to hire Milligan’s electrical and mechanical engineering grads.

 Why Engineering at Milligan?